 However, Abdullah added that it would still be possible for the two unions to work together after separation.

 “When it comes to banding together for issues, I don’t believe you need a contract to work together,” said Abdullah.

 UTSU Vice-President Operations Tyler Biswurm spoke to The Varsity on the next steps of formal separation and the overall financial implications, specifically an $82,800 loss in yearly revenue from UTM students until 2023.

 “We’ve talked to the university about [its] role in it and so we’re putting in every effort that we can to make sure this, in an operational sense, goes smoothly,” said Biswurm.

 The UTSU and the UTMSU signed an Associate Membership Agreement (AMA) on April 30, 2008.
-UTSU President Anne Boucher criticized that the decision to sign the AMA at the time was agreed upon during the last day of the fiscal period with little time for discussion.
+UTSU President Anne Boucher claimed that students from both the UTSU and UTMSU criticized the decision to sign the AMA at the time, as it was agreed upon during the last day of the fiscal period with little time for discussion.

 The UTSU has experienced a similar separation in the past with regards to the Scarborough Campus Students’ Union, which left the UTSU’s predecessor, the Students’ Administrative Council, in 2004.

 Once the separation is finalized, the UTMSU’s health and dental plan will no longer be under the UTSU, meaning that it would have to find a new plan under a different health care provider.
 The student union will also no longer have to sign an agreement to work alongside the UTSU and would be able to conduct its own advocacy efforts.

 — With files from Ilya Bañares, Hannah Carty, Josie Kao, Adam A. Lam, and Andy Takagi